Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 #### Image registry

-In this tab, you will see that a container registry already exist (called "registry-{$UIID}").
-This container registry is created by Qovery on your infrastructure and is used to manage the deployment of your applications by mirroring the docker images.
+In this tab, you will see that a container registry already exist (called `registry-{$UIID}`).
+This container registry is created by Qovery on your cloud provider account and is used to manage the deployment of your applications by mirroring the docker images.

-You can update the credentials to connect to it if needed.
+The credentials configured on this registry are the one used to create the cluster.
+But you can still update them if you prefer to manage them separately (dedicated pair of creds just to access the registry).

+Check [this link][docs.using-qovery.deployment.image-mirroring] for more information.

 #### Features